ljw1004/csharpspec/csharp/classes.md

 ```
 which removes a delegate from the invocation list of the `Click` event.

 When compiling a field-like event, the compiler automatically creates storage to hold the delegate, and creates accessors for the event that add or remove event handlers to the delegate field.
-The addition and removal operations are thread safe, and may (but are not required to) be done while holding the lock (§8.12) on the containing object for an instance event, or the type object (§7.6.10.6) for a static event.
+The addition and removal operations are thread safe, and may (but are not required to) be done while holding the lock ([The lock statement](statements.md#the-lock-statement)) on the containing object for an instance event, or the type object ([Anonymous object creation expressions](expressions.md#anonymous-object-creation-expressions)) for a static event.

 Thus, an instance event declaration of the form:
 ```csharp